environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 - `hw4_diffex_LASTNAME.R` OR `HW4_diffex_LASTNAME.ipynb`: A commented R script OR jupyter notebook containing all of the R commands you used in your differential expression analysis
 - `hw4_de-table_LASTNAME.csv`: The results file from your differential expression analysis (table with contig name, p-value, log2-fold change, etc).
 - `hw4_go-mwu_LASTNAME.R`: GO_MWU running file, modified for your analysis (any one of the GO categories is fine here, no need to include 3 copies).
+- The modified DE data file you used to run GO_MWU (no required naming convention, as long as it's the same name you use for it in `hw4_go-mwu_LASTNAME.R`).
 - `hw4_go-mwu-res_MF_LASTNAME.pdf`: Graph of Molecular Function enrichment analysis.
 - `hw4_go-mwu-res_BP_LASTNAME.pdf`: Graph of Biological Process enrichment analysis.
 - `hw4_go-mwu-res_CC_LASTNAME.pdf`: Graph of Cellular Compartment enrichment analysis.